Christ / Messiah / Mashiach

 To translate, on the other hand, is to arrive at a word with the exact (or near-exact) meaning.

 Moving from Mashiach to kristos, therefore, is not a correct translation, and sadly enough, it is a very poor transliteration as well.

-We already know that a great many things were done before and during the assembly of our Bibles, either by the High Priests and Scribes of Yehudah (Judah), or by the Septuagint, when they translated the old Hebrew writings into Greek.
+We already know that a great many things happened within Israel and the world, before and during the assembly of our Bibles, whether by the High Priests and Scribes of Yehudah (Judah), or by the Septuagint, when they translated the old Hebrew writings into Greek.
 Many things were done to appease, or not offend, and going back further, many things were done even to protect the Exalted Name from the heathen nations.

 The fact of His title though, (and it must be repeatedly pointed out that “Christ” or “Messiah” is just that, a title – or even better – a position of responsibility, and not an actual name), is that the correct interpretation should be Mashiach (MA-SHE-AHH), and it is that word which you will find properly used throughout The Exalted Name Bible™.

 When we discuss the Messiah, without a connection to His Name, you will find that word alone.
 Therefore, He is: YEHOSHUA HA MASHIACH… (YEH-hO-SHU-AH HA MA SHE AH).
 Frequently, too, He is referred to as, or simply called, “Messiah”.